 Angela Rhodes made Omaha, Nebraska her home in 1998.
 She began her family here and that is when she was introduced to dance.
 Her daughter took an interest in dance at age three and has been studying in several styles over the years.
-Because her daughter had such a passion for dance Angela decided to invest in her daughters dance future by finding the right Director and Instructors to build a dance studio that encompasses all that dancing is.
-She wants to build a dance program not only for competitive dancers but for recreational dance as well.
-A facility with great instructors that not only have a passion for dance but a passion for teaching young impressionable youth.
+Because her daughter had such a passion for dance and theatre Angela decided to invest in her daughters future by finding the right Director and Instructors to build a studio that encompasses man areas of the arts.
+She wants to build a program not only for competitive student but for recreational students as well.
+A facility with great instructors that not only have a passion for dance, acting, and vocal but a passion for teaching.
 Mentoring students to reach any goal they set their mind to through hard work, encouragement, pride, and dedication.
-An outlet for all dancers to feel welcome and reach a level in their technique that they may have not experienced with other teaching methods.
+An outlet for all students to feel welcome and reach a level in their technique that they may have not experienced with other teaching methods.

 “Our fingerprints don't fade from the lives we've touched.”
 Kenneth Owens was born in San

 Fransisco, California where at the age of 5 he moved to Omaha, Nebraska.
 He began his dance

 training through competitive show choir and his church ministry.
 Kenneth’s career took off at the age of 14 as he became more involved in more techniques such as ballet, modern and